JohannaUoE/Technological-Infrastructure/README.md

 ## Task 2

-Rund Task2.py in the shell, specifying the "natural_neighbourhoods.dat" file If cartopy is not installed yet, install cartopy by using eg. pip install cartopy The plot displays the neighboorhoods of Edinburgh.
+Run Task2.py in the shell, specifying the "natural_neighbourhoods.dat" file If cartopy is not installed yet, install cartopy by using eg. pip install cartopy The plot displays the neighboorhoods of Edinburgh.
 To orientate within the map, the castles is plotted as a point, labelled "Castle"